-Draft zones are proposed and have not yet been adopted by the City of Portland

-The draft B-3 zone consolidates the current B-3, B-3b, B-3c, and B-7 zones into a new mixed-use zone that serves downtown Portland.
-These changes simplify the current approach, and seek to encourage new development in the B-3 zone in line with the City's vision for downtown growth.
+Draft zones are proposed and have not yet been adopted by the City of Portland changes simplify the current approach, and seek to encourage new development in the B-3 zone in line with the City's vision for downtown growth.
 This zone guide will highlight some of the key differences between the current zones and the draft B-3 zone, to help you get a better understanding of proposed changes.